Electricity billing in the UK: Climate Change Levy

 The Climate Change Levy is a p/kWh tax on certain electricity use.
 Exempt supplies include domestic supplies and supplies using less than the de minimis threshold of 1,000 kWh / month.

 Renewables Obligation

 Suppliers meet the Renewables Obligation by submitting a certain number of Renewable Obligation certificates (ROCs) each year to Ofgem, which demonstrates that the certified electricity has come from a renewable source.
 If a supplier is unable to produce the required number of ROCs, they must pay an equivalent cash amount, the 'cash out price'.

 Energy charge

 Energy charges are the cost per kWh (kilowatt hour).
 They are usually given as pence per kWh (p/kWh), an amount often referred to as the unit price or unit rate.
+The cost of the electricity (without surcharges) is occasionally negative during low consumption and high winds, starting in 2019.

 Data collection charge

 The data collection charge is a fee paid to the data collector for determining the energy consumption of the supply.

 Meter operation charge

 The meter operation charge is a fee paid to the meter operator for installing and maintaining the meter.